"...the inborn character of these famous people is more tightly correlated to their birth planets than their professional success."1

 Saturn: Solitary, deep severe cold, silent.

-The traits are here given in sequence of how often that were cited, for example 'courageous' appears first in the Mars-list because it was scored for 231 biographies, whereas 'dynamic' was found only 56 times (Five allegedly-Venus-traits have also been included, in this data-set).
+The traits are here given in sequence of how often they were cited, for example 'courageous' appears first in the Mars-list because it was scored for 231 biographies, whereas 'dynamic' was found only 56 times (Five allegedly-Venus-traits have also been included, in this data-set).
 The general idea is that adjectives should have been cited at least fifty times, the exception here being 'pure' for the moon, cited only 44 times.

 The patterns appear as strongly fourfold: concerning the Mars distribution here shown, John Addey remarked that 'the pure 4th harmonic qualities (active, energetic etc)'